My Parents Are Racist—Here’s How I Deal With It

 Each generation gets better

 One of the most important things I’m doing to deal with my parent’s ingrained racism is to not pass it on by teaching my son to be actively anti-racist.
 Unlike my family, where we just didn’t talk about those things, I have many conversations with him about issues surrounding race and what’s happening in the world.
 I also make sure to expose him to a wide variety of people, especially those with different skin colors, cultures, and religions.
 For instance, he goes to a kindergarten where his teacher is Chinese and he learns how to make Chinese food and about Chinese traditions.
 Other teachers are from Zimbabwe and Pakistan and his classmates are very diverse.
 We don’t ignore their differences, we discuss them; I think keeping the conversation open is so important.
-(Another way to help is to support black-owned businesses in your community.)

 It’s important to me to keep the conversation open with my parents as well.
 I think my parents, like many from their generation, are very scared and that’s fueling their racist beliefs.
 I also think it has a lot to do with the fact that admitting you were wrong to your kids is hard.
 I know that I have learned a lot this year about race and about how to be an ally and I want to make sure that my son and my parents know that it’s good to learn new things and change your mind and adjust your perspective.
 I love my family deeply and it’s because of that love that I will keep trying to have these important conversations.